meadsteve/Tale/README.md

 The current state is passed from one step to the next.
 This same state is also used to compensate for the transactions in the event of a failure further on in the transaction.
-Since this is the case it is important that implementations treat consider making the state immutable.
+Since this is the case it is important that implementations consider making the state immutable.

 Tale provides a `CloneableState` interface to help with this.
 Any state implementing this interface will have its `cloneState` method called before being passed to a step